This overhead, space-saving jar opener opens lids of all types for elderly customers, amputees, and individuals with joint complications.

-Grabs hold of any lid – factory sealed, child proof, tamper proof or sticky.
+Grabs hold of any lid—factory-sealed, child-proof, tamper-proof, or sticky.
 Easy to install with peel-and-stick adhesive and screws.
-Ideal for children the elderly, those with joint problems, amputees, and kitchen workers.
+Ideal for children, the elderly, those with joint pain, amputees, and kitchen workers.
 Hides out of site.
 Uses no storage space.
-Takes off lids up to 6 inches.
+Takes off lids up to 6 inches wide.

 Leaves some rough spots around the edge of metal items.

-Doesn't fit larger jars, like spaghetti sauce jars.
+Doesn't fit larger jars, such as spaghetti sauce jars.

 Made of heavy stainless steel and solid hard plastic handle.
 Comes with a free, aluminum alloy bottle opener key chain.
 Suitable for jars with lids between 1.2 and 3.7 inches in diameter.
 Steel teeth on clamp grab lid and hold when you twist.
 Good for those with arthritis.
 Ergonomic handle fits most hands.
 Opens jars in seconds.

 Too small for many larger jars.

 This classic brand is still around for a reason; you'll need at least one strong hand to operate it, though.

 This jar opener provides leveraged twisting and spring-loaded power for smooth, easy operation.
 Adjusts to fit most sizes.
 Soft cushion-grips.
 Can be hand washed when needed with warm water and a mild detergent, rinse and dry immediately.
 Fits any jar lid up to 4.5 inches.
 Can use with wet hands.
 Opens water bottles, too.

 Sometimes dents lids.
 Works best if you have at least one strong hand to use.